WilczekCK/silevis_hackathon_foodlovers/README.md

 ## Summary
-The code is not that clean, I did not want to refine it after the hackathon ended - just to show results after alone writing the frontend with that amount of time. <br/>
+The code is not that clean, I know that and I'm not fully proud of it.<br>I did not want to refine it after the hackathon ended - just to show results after alone writing the frontend with that amount of time. <br/>
 Menotors and team buddies gave me a lot of support while creating it.<br/>

 You can pull FE and BE depos and use the code as it is, **the code is stable and finished.**<br/>